About

 Hello — I’m Connie!

 …and I’ve devoted my professional life to this work.
-In my previous roles, I’ve served as a child and family therapist, community organizer, social and emotional learning educator, abortion doula, and advocate for survivors of sexual violence.
-These experiences have deeply influenced my current work and have given me a holistic understanding of what meaningful support looks like.
+In my previous roles, I’ve served as a perinatal therapist, a child and family therapist, a community organizer, a social and emotional learning educator, an abortion doula, and advocate for survivors of sexual violence.
+These experiences have deeply influenced my current work and have given me a nuanced understanding of what meaningful support looks like.

 My work is grounded in theories and practices of attachment, neuroscience, somatic work, and trauma-focused care.

-In our work together, I won’t simply hand you coping strategies or self-care checklists (though nourishing your body and resting when you can are vital during this time).
+In our work together, I won’t simply hand you coping strategies or self-care checklists (though nourishing your body and resting when you can are vital).
 I’ll also help you tune into and make sense of what’s happening in your body, your mind, and the space between you and those you love.
 We’ll slow down and get curious about questions like:

 What happens for you when difficult emotions or thoughts come up?
 When your baby cries?
 When the pregnancy test reads negative?
 When you are faced with setting boundaries?